contentful-labs/contentful-importer.rb/README.md

 #### --extract-wordpress-blog-json

-Before you start extracting  data from XML file, you need to specify which **Exporter** you want to use.
+To you start extracting data from wordpress dump XML file:
 ```contentful-importer --config-file settings.yml --exporter wordpress --extract-wordpress-blog-json```

 After this action, JSON files with wordpress data will be created at you local hard drive.
 Path to this files is defined in settings.yml file, ```data_dir``` parameter.